public/sonora/README.md

 Regular gRPC has a lot going for it but is awkward to use in some environments. gRPC-Web makes it easy to get gRPC working in environments that need HTTP/1.1 but the Google gRPC and gRPC-Web implementations don't like to coexist with your normal Python frameworks like Django or Flask.
-Unlike [grpc/grpc](https://github.com/grpc/grpc) Sonora doesn't care what ioloop you use, this means you can run it along side any other Python web framework in the same application!
+Sonora doesn't care what ioloop you use, this means you can run it along side any other Python web framework in the same application!

 This makes it easy to